-- $50 deposit will be charged for each week cancelled up to Wednesday before camp begins.
+- $50 fee for each week cancelled up to Wednesday before Day Camp begins.

-- Full registration fee will be charged when camp is cancelled after the Wednesday before camp begins.
+- Full fee is due if camp is cancelled after the Thursday before camp begins.

 Registration closes at noon on the Thursday before each camp week.
 If we are able to accommodate a late registration, a $25 fee will be added.

 Attending camp with a friend is a awesome experience!
 Indicate your cabin-mate preference on your registration form and we will make every attempt to honor your request.
 Cabin-mates must be within one year’s age of each other and requests must be written.